 If the 5GSM entity of the UE receives a 5GSM STATUS message the UE shall take different actions depending on the received 5GSM cause value:

+#81 (Invalid PTI value);

+The UE shall abort any ongoing 5GSM procedure related to the received PTI value and stop any related timer.

 #97 (Message type non-existent or not implemented).

 The UE shall abort any ongoing 5GSM procedure related to the PTI or PDU session Id and stop any related timer.